quicwg/base-drafts/draft-ietf-quic-transport.md

 local IP address and port while using zero-length connection IDs will cause failures in the presence of peer connection migration, NAT rebinding, and client port reuse.
-An endpoint MUST NOT use an IP address and port pair for multiple connections unless it is certain that those protocol features are not in use.
+An endpoint MUST NOT use an IP address and port pair for multiple connections with zero-length connection IDs, unless it is certain that those protocol features are not in use.

 When an endpoint uses a non-zero-length connection ID, it needs to ensure that the peer has a supply of connection IDs from which to choose for packets sent to